babupallam/CLIP-FH/experiments/stage3_promptsg_integration/ANLAYSIS REPORT_UNFORMATTED.md

 ================
 v4: for both

-Here’s your updated `build_promptsg_models()` function for v4 – BNNeck with optional dimension reduction:
+Heres your updated `build_promptsg_models()` function for v4  BNNeck with optional dimension reduction:

 ---